smferoj/smferoj/README.md

 ####  Web Developer & Project Manager
 ![ Web Developer & Project Manager]( )

-Hello, this is SM Feroj, a versatile web developer & entrepreneur with over 3 years of experience in creating web content.
-My interest lies on related frameworks and libraries focusing on React, Next and Laravel.
-I have successfully completed 10+ projects and currently manage 5+ ongoing projects.
-My focus is on creating exceptional user experiences, and always ready to take on new challenges and establish myself as a successful entrepreneur in IT sector.
+Hello, this is SM Feroj, a web developer & project manager with over 3+ years of experience in creating web content.
+My interest lies on related frameworks and libraries focusing on React, Vue and Laravel.
+I have completed 10 projects and currently manage 5+ ongoing projects.
+My focus is on creating exceptional user experiences, and always ready to take on new challenges and establish myself as a successful web developer in the IT sector.

 Skills: Javascript, React, Next, Php, Laravel, MongoDB, Mysql